jbteixeir/xbmc_ir_control/README.md

 #XBMC IR Control with TV Remote

-Control XBMC using a arduino uno, IR sensor and your TV remote.
+Control XBMC (or any other mediacenter) using a arduino uno, IR sensor and your TV remote.

 ###Why?

-Because my computer drivers do not support HDMI CEC (although the TV does), and arduino uno does not support sending keyboard strokes throught USB.
+Because my computer graphic card drivers does not support HDMI CEC (although the TV does), and arduino uno does not support sending keyboard strokes directly throught USB.

 ###The solution

-Arduino recieves infrared signals form TV remote and sends codes to serial port.
+Arduino recieves infrared signals from TV remote and sends codes to serial port.
 A 'C' program on the computer reads the serial port codes and emulates the keystrokes.
 Voilá!